Notice to our patients during Coronavirus pandemic

 Our commitment to our patients and community are a top priority.
 If you do not feel comfortable coming to your appointment, please call to notify us and reschedule your appointment.
 We will work hard to accommodate anyone affected by the current situation.
 We are making it a point to avoid handshakes, hugs, etc. for the time being (please do not take it personally).
 We are closely monitoring the effect that COVID-19 may have in our area.
 We remain vigilant and are prepared to make decisions based on current recommendations of public officials.
 We will update you with any changes.

-Finally, we all should be vigilant about the spread of germs – especially during cold and flu season.
+We all should be vigilant about the spread of germs – especially during cold and flu season.
 The best ways to protect yourself and those around you are to:

 - Practice Respiratory Etiquette: Cover coughs and sneezes with a tissue, then throw it in the trash can.
 If you don’t have a tissue, cough or sneeze into your bent elbow.